Reification icon

 Reification

-informal
+informal Fallacy

 Example of Reification

 • "He had to heed the call of Mother Nature and go live in the woods."
-'Mother Nature' is a philosophical construct and cannot 'call' anyone to do anything.
+'Mother Nature' is a philosophical construct and cannot literally 'call' anyone to do anything.

 Note

-Alternative Names: Concretism, hypostatization, misplaced concreteness
+Alternative Names: Concretism, hypostatization, misplaced concreteness, pathetic fallacy (when applied to nature)

 Books About Logical Fallacies